moderakh/azure-vm-extension/README.md

 ## azure-vm-extension

-To use the Cosmos DB Cassandra Upload agent, put the jar and the conf.json in /tmp/ folder in Cassandra Linux VM:
+To use the Cosmos DB Cassandra Connector Upload agent, put the jar and the conf.json in /tmp/ folder in Cassandra Linux VM:
  ```console
 /tmp/upload-agent.jar
 /tmp/conf.json